-Day 3: Thursday 21 October, Bendigo - Castlemaine - Ballarat
+Day 3: Thursday 20 October, Bendigo - Castlemaine - Ballarat

-- Historic Fortuna Villa, Bendigo - Bendigo Art Gallery: Talk about Christian and Napier Collection by Curator Emma Busowsky Cox - Bendigo Art Gallery: Exhibition 'Brett Whiteley: Drawing is Everything' with introduction by Curatorial Manager Lauren Ellis - Studio of printmaker, David Frazer, Castlemaine history of the place and the fortunes that were made in the region by some lucky few.
+- Historic Fortuna Villa, Bendigo - Bendigo Art Gallery: Talk about Christian and Napier Collection by Curator Emma Busowsky Cox - Studio of printmaker, David Frazer, Castlemaine

+When Mark Twain visited Bendigo in 1895, he was driven mad by the station clock which woke him several times a night.
+Like Anthony Trollope who also visited the town, he was fascinated by the gold-mining history of the place and the fortunes that were made in the region by some lucky few.
 One of those who benefited from the gold was George Lansell who invested in land and had success with deep mining.
 His vast profits enabled him to build Fortuna Villa, one of the most over-the-top houses in the district.
 We will visit this extraordinary home, admire its stained glass, grand staircase and solid marble baths.
 We'll also explore its gardens with ornamental lake and fountain.